javadr/multiple-choice.sty/README.md

-# choices
+# multiple-choices

-Adjusts the choices of the multiple choice question automatically.
+Adjusts the choices of the multiple-choice question automatically.

 ## Usage